ianclark226/OpenAI_Components/README.md

 # OpenAI_Components

+These small apps were created with React and Node.

 This is a list of AI Components that have been created with a third party API called OpenAI.
 The current list follows:

 1. A Chat GPT app using Node.js